bradym05/VoldexCodeTest-Repository/README.md

 -Buttons may have custom animations via children with attributes which are used as the tween goal. <br />
 -Popup is closed if the open frame button is pressed again. <br />
 -Popup switches frames if open and a seperate button is pressed. <br />
+-Uses TweenAny, canvas group, and UIGradient to play shine animation and make open frame brighter. <br />
+-Stores a brightness function for each button name to indicate which frame is open. <br />
+-Uses UIStroke to make the size of active button appear larger. <br />
+-Gets default GUI size of GUI objects that should change by device. <br />
+-Updates GUI size and position from initial device or if device changes. <br />
+-Creates a SizeConstraint if size is changed (for tweens). <br />

 Animations:<br />